Beelzebub2/AutoBanana/README.md

 ### Features
 - **Automatic Startup:** Configure the script to run on system startup, ensuring the game is managed without user intervention.
 - **Timed Execution:** Opens the game using the Steam URL (`steam://rungameid/2923300`) and waits for a specified duration before closing it.
 This cycle repeats every three hours.
 - **Logging:** Logs all actions, including game opening, closing, and startup configurations, for easy monitoring and debugging.
+This file can be found in `%appdata%/AutoBanana/AutoBanana.log`.
 - **Startup Management:** Easily add or remove AutoBanana from the Windows startup sequence.
 - **Customizable Configurations:** Customize settings like program path, time to wait, and installation trigger through a `config.ini` file.